moogacs/docs.buf.build/docs/tour/detect-breaking-changes.md

 Next, you'll need to introduce a breaking change.
 First, make a change that's breaking at the [`WIRE`][wire] level.
-This is the most fundamental type of breaking change as it changes how the Protobuf messages are encoded in transit (i.e. "on the wire").
+This is the most fundamental type of breaking change as it changes how the Protobuf messages are encoded in transit ("on the wire").
 This type of breaking change affects _all_ users in _all_ languages.

 For example, change the type of the `Pet.pet_type` field from `PetType` to `string`: